crazy-max/CwsMailBounceHandler/README.md

 CwsMailBounceHandler is a PHP class to help webmasters handle bounce-back, feedback loop and ARF mails in standard DSN (Delivery Status Notification, RFC-1894).
 It checks your IMAP/POP3 inbox or eml files and delete or move all 'hard' bounced emails.
 If a bounce is malformed, it tries to extract some useful information to parse status.
-A result array is available to process custom post-actions.

 Installation
 ------------